Around the Road in 8 Days – Iceland Ring Road Itinerary

 Stop 1: Seljalandsfoss

 If you didn’t catch sunset here last night, Seljalandsfoss will be your first stop of the day.
-Seljalandsfoss is famous for being the waterfall you can walk behind, and get ready to get wet if you do!
-It flows over a cave and has an easy to walk dirt path running all the way behind it.
+Seljalandsfoss is known for being the waterfall you can walk behind, and get ready to get wet if you do!
+It flows over a cave and has an easy to walk dirt path running all the way around the back of it.
 The opening of the cave faces west, so as I mentioned earlier you will get the best photos if you arrive at sunset instead of sunrise.
 I arrived right at sunrise and didn’t get the best light, but it did help me more or less have the place to myself which is always a plus!

 Stop 2: Dyrhólaey